MEMMMMMMM/regresi-linear-app/README.md

 - Run the 'app.exe'
 - (Optional) Download 'dataset_example.csv' for testing

-📊 Multiple Linear Regression Application
+## 📊 Multiple Linear Regression Application
-This application is a Python-based Multiple Linear Regression tool equipped with simple GUI.
-It allows users to:
-- Upload datasets in CSV format
-- Select the dependent variable (Y)
-- Select one or more independent variables (X)
-- Select wether variables are transformed with ln
-- Enter alpha value for p-value evaluation
-- Run a Multiple Linear Regression model
-- View results including Intercept, Regression coefficients, p-value, R²/R²-Adjusted value, t-value, F-statistic The interface is designed with a clean, modern, rounded UI using tkinter and ttkbootstrap.
+A desktop application built in Python that performs Multiple Linear Regression (MLR) with a clean interface (GUI).
+The tool is designed for students, researchers, and analysts who want a simple way to run regression without writing code.
+MLR is a statistical method used to model the relationship between one dependent variable and two or more independent variables.
+MLR is commonly used for predicting outcomes (e.g., income, revenue, performance scores), measuring variable influence (e.g., how work hours affect income), testing hypotheses using t-tests and F-tests, and identifying significant predictors in a model.

-🚀 Features
+## 🚀 Key Features
+> 📁 CSV File Upload
-- CSV File Upload, Users can upload a .csv dataset directly from their computer.
+- Load dataset (.csv) directly from your computer
-- Dynamic Variable Selection, After uploading all column names are automatically detected
+- Automatically detects and displays all column names
+> 🔽 Dynamic Variable Selection
-- Y variable can be selected from a dropdown and X variables can be selected from a multi-select listbox
+- Choose Y (dependent variable) from a dropdown
+- Select one or more X variables from a multi-select listbox
-- Multiple Linear Regression implemented using: from sklearn.linear_model import LinearRegression
-- Result Display shown in a popup message box, including Intercept (constant), Each X variable’s coefficient, and R-Squared value
+> 📐 Optional Transformations
+- Apply natural logarithm ln(Y) and ln(X variables)
+- Useful for handling skewed data or exponential relationships.
+> 🧪 Statistical Controls
+- Input custom alpha (α) for significance testing
+- p-value evaluation shown as Good (if p < α) and Bad (if p ≥ α)
+> 📈 Complete Regression Output
+- Output includes Intercept, Regression coefficients, t-values, p-values, R², Adjusted R², F-statistic, F p-value, Sample size (n), and Indicators of variable significance

-📝 Dataset Requirements
+## 📝 Dataset Requirements
 To avoid errors, the dataset should:
 - Be in .csv format
 - Include column headers